PEConn/BeerJudge/README.md

 # BeerJudge
-Project for the Beer Garden Hackathon
+Project for the Beer Garage Hackathon